 In this section, we provide information about the circumstances in which your personal data may be transferred to countries outside the European Economic Area (EEA).

-We may share personal information to third parties outside of the European Economic Area (EEA).
+We may share personal information with third parties outside of the European Economic Area (EEA).
 If this was to change, HealthHarmonie would ensure that information security at the highest standard would be used to protect any personal information.
 This would include the use of encryption on transit and ensuring that data protection laws are being pursued.

-All Information that is being transferred within the EEA will follow our strict Information Transfer Policy, which can be requested from in this policy.
+All information that is being transferred within the EEA will follow our strict Information Transfer Policy, which can be requested from in this policy.

 Whenever we transfer your personal data out of the EEA, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented: